Complications of Multiple Pregnancy

 Why is multiple pregnancy a concern?

-Being pregnant with more than 1 baby is exciting and is often a happy event for many couples.
-However, multiple pregnancy has increased risks for complications.
-The most common complications include the following:
+Being pregnant with more than 1 baby is exciting.
+It is often a happy event for many couples.
+But multiple pregnancy has higher risks for complications.
+The most common problems are listed below.

-Preterm labor and birth.
-Over 60% of twins and nearly all higher-order multiples are premature (born before 37 weeks).
+More than 3 in 5 twins and nearly all higher-order multiples are premature (born before 37 weeks).
 The higher the number of fetuses in the pregnancy, the greater the risk for early birth.
-Premature babies are born before their bodies and organ systems have completely matured.
-These babies are often small, with low birthweights (less than 2,500 grams or 5.5 pounds), and they may need help breathing, eating, fighting infection, and staying warm.
-Very premature babies, those born before 28 weeks, are especially vulnerable.
-Many of their organs may not be ready for life outside the mother's uterus and may be too immature to function well.
+Premature babies are born before their bodies and organ systems have fully matured.
+These babies are often small, with low birth weights.
+This means less than 5.5 pounds (2,500 grams).
+They may need help breathing, eating, fighting infection, and staying warm.
+Very premature babies are those born before 28 weeks.
+They are especially vulnerable.
+Many of their organs may not be ready for life outside the mother's uterus and may be too immature to work well.
 Many multiple birth babies will need care in a neonatal intensive care unit (NICU).

-Gestational hypertension.
 Women with multiple fetuses are more than twice as likely to develop high blood pressure of pregnancy.
-This condition often develops earlier and is more severe than pregnancy with one baby.
-It can also increase the chance of placental abruption (early detachment of the placenta).
+This health problem often develops earlier and is worse than in pregnancy with one baby.
+It can also raise the chance of early detachment of the placenta (placental abruption).

-Miscarriage.
-A phenomenon called the vanishing twin syndrome in which more than 1 fetus is diagnosed, but vanishes (or is miscarried), usually in the first trimester, is more likely in multiple pregnancies.
-This may or may not be accompanied by bleeding.
-The risk of pregnancy loss is increased in later trimesters as well.
+A phenomenon called the vanishing twin syndrome is more likely in multiple pregnancies.
+It's when more than 1 fetus is found, but vanishes (or is miscarried).
+This often happens in the first trimester.
+This may come with bleeding.
+The risk of pregnancy loss is higher in later trimesters as well.

-Twin-to-twin transfusion syndrome.
 Twin-to-twin transfusion syndrome (TTTS) is a condition of the placenta that develops only with identical twins that share a placenta.
 Blood vessels connect within the placenta and divert blood from one fetus to the other.
-It happens in about 15% of twins with a shared placenta.
+It happens in about 3 in 20 twins with a shared placenta.

 |Click Image to Enlarge

-Cord entanglement.
-Cord entanglement for the twins that share amniotic sac.
-In these cases, monitoring of the fetuses often in the third trimester may be necessary.
+The umbilical cord for the twins that share amniotic sac can become tangled up.
+In these cases, the fetuses may need to be monitored often in the third trimester.

-Cesarean delivery.
-Abnormal fetal positions increase the chances of cesarean birth.
+Abnormal fetal positions raise the chances of a C-section.

-Postpartum hemorrhage.
-The large placental area and over-distended uterus place a mother at risk for bleeding after delivery in many multiple pregnancies.
+The large placental area and over-distended uterus place a mother at risk for bleeding after giving birth.